Inside: What is perfection paralysis, and how can you help kids overcome it?

 It’s Sunday night, bedtime.
-Your daughter is upset about the assignment for English that is due the next day.
-She’s had a week to do it and you’ve seen her sitting at her desk writing and making notes.
+Your daughter is upset about the English assignment due tomorrow.
+She’s had a week to do it, and you’ve seen her sitting at her desk, writing and making notes.
 She has spent hours at it, so you assumed she’d finished.
 It turns out she hasn’t started.
 Well, she has.
 Several times.
-But each start she made, she deleted.
+But she deleted each start she made.
 It wasn’t quite right.

-You know your child isn’t lazy and she isn’t a good old-fashioned procrastinator, otherwise, her bedroom would be clean or her furniture reorganised.
-It’s possible she’s experiencing perfection paralysis.
+You know your child isn’t lazy, and she isn’t a good old-fashioned procrastinator, otherwise, her bedroom would be clean or her furniture reorganised.
+She may be experiencing perfection paralysis.

 WHAT IS PERFECTION PARALYSIS?